What i learned from building two small businesses in my early 20's

 5. I learned what kind of work motivates me

-Starting two businesses helped me understand what I enjoy most:
+Working on the businesses helped me understand what I enjoy most:

-- Creative problem solving
+• Creative problem solving

-- Building something from the ground up
+• Building something from the ground up

-- Learning new systems
+• Learning and applying new systems and skills

-- Seeing clear results from my work
+• Seeing clear results from my work

-6. I learning resilience adn adaptability
+6. I learned resilience and adaptability

 Balancing school, family, work, and entrepreneurship taught me how to stay focused under pressure and stay flexible when things change.
-I learned to keep moving forward even when the outcome wasn't guaranteed.
+I learned to keep moving forward even when the outcome wasn’t guaranteed.
+Now I try to get at least 1% better in one aspect of my life everyday.

 Closing thoughts